Chris-Vander-Linden/Chris-Vander-Linden.github.io/reading-notes/301-2-state-and-props.md

 ## Things I want to know more about

-I want to learn more about the lifecyle.
+I want to learn more about the lifecycle.
 It's still difficult for me to visualize it without seeing an actual example.

 ## Links to reading material